 Most employees are employees at-will.
 If you do not have a written work contract, then you are probably an employee “at-will.”
 As an employee at-will, your boss can fire you any time, with or without prior notice, for any reason or for no reason at all.
 The ONLY exception is that your employer cannot fire you for an illegal reason, like race discrimination.

 Even if you do not have an employment contract, you still have rights.
 For example, you have the right NOT to be discriminated against at work because of your age, disability, race, religion, ethnicity, pregnancy, gender, and/or sexual orientation.
 You also have the right not to be sexually harassed, or harassed for any other unlawful reason.

-Your employer cannot retaliate against you if you complain about illegal discrimination or anything else illegal that the employer may be doing.
+Your employer cannot retaliate against you if you complain about illegal discrimination or certain other things that are illegal that the employer may be doing.
 Retaliation can mean getting fired or receiving a pay cut, demotion, or any other punishment.
-Your employer also cannot retaliate against you for being part of an investigation, legal process, or trial about illegal conduct by your employer.
+Your employer also cannot retaliate against you for being part of an investigation, legal process, or trial about illegal discrimination and certain other conduct by your employer.
 You can recover money and other benefits from your employer for retaliation, even if it turns out that you were wrong about them doing anything illegal in the first place.

 In most cases, you also have the right to earn at least minimum wage for every hour that you work, and to get overtime pay if you work more than 40 hours per week.
 If you are paid in tips or commissions, you also have rights as to how you are paid.
 If your employer is not paying for every hour worked or is not meeting minimum wage and overtime pay requirements, you can file a claim with the labor department or file a civil suit against your employer.